galenhuntington/etr/README.md

 The master branch has been updated so it will compile and run correctly under recent versions of GHC.
-Travis CI tests are added to verify this for GHC 7.0.1 through 8.8.2.
+Travis CI tests are added to verify this for GHC 7.0.1 through 8.8.3.
 No attempt has been made to maintain the code other than to make it work.

-##  Code history
+##  History

 The first version of this code was written in [OCaml](https://ocaml.org/) in the fall of 2004.
 In January 2005,